Skip to main content

 Programme

-AWSAR's Model Village initiative aims to create sustainable, self-reliant villages inspired by the vision of Dr. A.P.J.
-Abdul Kalam β€” integrating all dimensions of community development.
+AWSAR's Model Village initiative creates sustainable, self-reliant villages inspired by Dr. A.P.J.
+Abdul Kalam's vision — integrating all dimensions of community development.

 Education